larryboettger/CMMC_Resources/README.md

 # CMMC_Resources
-The is a list of resources that I use to start & work on CMMC consulting projects.
+The is a list of resources that I use to work on CMMC and other Critical Infrastructure consulting projects.